HM Prison Durham: History

-In 1990 a 19-year-old-prisoner Darren Brook was murdered by another prisoner.
+In 1990 19-year-old-prisoner Darren Brook was murdered by another prisoner.

-Durham (which was a Category A prison for men and women at the time) was praised in 2001 by Her Majesty's Chief Inspector of Prisons for its progressive regime, integration of inmates and falling levels of violence.
-However, in 2003 it was revealed that Durham had the highest suicide rate of all prisons in England.

-In 2004 a report by the Chief Inspector of Prisons criticised Durham for being severely overcrowded.
-The report highlighted the lack of education and work opportunities for inmates at the prison.
-In 2005 Durham's female high-security wing with 120 prisoners was discontinued and the prisoners transferred elsewhere, after HM Inspectorate of Prisons reports concluded, following several suicides, that it was unsuitable for housing female prisoners.
+In 2001, Durham (which was a Category A prison for men and women at the time) was praised by Her Majesty's Chief Inspector of Prisons for its progressive regime, integration of inmates and falling levels of violence.
+However, in 2003 it was revealed that Durham had the highest prison suicide rate in England and, in 2004, a report by the Chief Inspector of Prisons criticised it for being severely overcrowded and the lack of education and work opportunities.
+The following year, the female high-security wing with 120 prisoners was discontinued and the prisoners transferred elsewhere after HM Inspectorate of Prisons reports concluded, following several suicides, that it was unsuitable for housing female prisoners.

-On 13 July 2011 it was announced that along with several other prisons, HMP Durham would be put up for market testing as part of a Ministry of Justice budget plan to make savings of almost 25%.
+In 2011 it was announced that, along with several other prisons, HMP Durham would be put up for market testing as part of a Ministry of Justice plan to make savings of almost 25%.

-A 2014 report by HM Inspectorate of Prisons found that a third of inmates tested positive for drug use, a rate almost twice as high as would be expected in similar prisons.
+A 2014 report by HM Inspectorate of Prisons found that a third of inmates tested positive for drug use, a rate almost twice as high as similar prisons.
 Rates of violence were also higher than expected which indicated that monitoring should be improved.
 The prison was, however, praised for the quality of work activity and learning available to prisoners.

 In 2018 the Channel 4 documentary Prison was filmed over a 7 month period in the jail.